 A Dutch writer called Jurgen Appelo published an important book in 2011 that ties together some of these “fourth wave” ideas into a system he calls “It fits snugly in the lineage of traditional Agile software development but draws heavily on Systems Thinking and Complexity Theory.
 The core tenets of the system are:

-I’d recommend this book if you want to get an overview of the latest thinking in management.
+I’d definitely recommend this book if you want to get an overview of the latest thinking in management.

 This is not really a management “system” or “theory”, but a framework for decision making.
 (It’s a Welsh word and you pronounce it “Kuh-Neev-In” by the way).
 It was invented by a management researcher and theorist named Dave Snowden.
 Cynefin is a framework to help people understand the decisions they make and the level of complexity surrounding those decisions.
 It doesn’t sound very exciting but it is pretty cool.
 I don’t see it as a full system of management, but rather a tool that people can use when required.
 Like Management 3.0, it draws mainly on Systems Thinking and Complexity Theory.